mnvr/music-making-machines/modules/README.md

 we can't see the actual input itself since it is out of the default range shown by the scope (we can twiddle with the _OFST 1_ knob to see it too if we wish).

-So the level (CV) input is well outside the usual range of 0V (0%) to 10V (100%).
-But the (signal) input is still passing through unchanged - we can see at the 5V pp for the yellow sine wave in the scope (which is exactly what the oscillator is producing).
+So the gain (CV) input is well outside the usual range of 0V (0%) to 10V (100%).
+But the (signal) input is still passing through unchanged - we can see at the 5V pp (peak-to-peak) for the yellow sine wave in the scope (which is exactly what the oscillator is producing).

 We don't have to trust our experiments, the VCA manual mentions this:

-> With VCA, a signal passing through **IN** to **OUT** is attenuated based on
+> With VCA, a signal passing through *IN* to *OUT* is attenuated based on the
-> the **CV** input signal from 0% at 0V, to 100% at 10V.
-CV input is clamped,
+> *CV* input signal from 0% at 0V, to 100% at 10V.
+CV input is clamped, meaning
-> meaning that negative CV or CV beyond 10V results in 0% and 100% attenuation, respectively.
+> that negative CV or CV beyond 10V results in 0% and 100% attenuation,
+> respectively.

 While this is utterly reasonable, it is a bit unexpected too.
-Something needs to be done about the possibility of the level input being out of the expected range, and clamping it is to the nominal range is utterly reasonable.
+Something needs to be done about the possibility of the level input being out of the expected range, and clamping it is to the nominal range is reasonable.
 The unexpectedness comes because no other module has done it so far.

 Indeed, the developer guide for plugin authors recommends not clamping (emphasis mine):

-> #### Output Saturation
->
 > In Eurorack, power supplies supply -12 to 12 V. No voltage should be generated
-> beyond this range, since it would be mostly impossible to obtain in Eurorack...
+> beyond this range, since it would be mostly impossible to obtain in
+> Eurorack...
 >
 > However, if you do not want to model analog output saturation for simplicity
 > or performance reasons, that is perfectly fine.
 It is much better to allow